hoang-ho/DistributedP2PNetwork/README.md

 $ ./gradlew clean build
 ```

-All hopcount is hardcoded to be 1 for milestone 1.
+**hopcount** is hardcoded to be 1 for milestone 1.
 Professor confirmed that it's okay to have the two peers: one buyer, one seller for milestone 1.

 ### Testing